 Custom Templates

-Exoscale provides various Compute Instance templates to choose from.
-However it is possible that you might want to customize templates to further fit your needs.
+Exoscale provides various Compute instance templates to choose from.
+However, you might want to customize templates to further suit your needs.

-Custom Templates can be used to launch a custom operating system or custom template configuration on Exoscale, allowing you to deploy Instances ready to go with minimal start-up configuration.
+You can use custom templates to launch a custom operating system or custom template configuration on Exoscale, which allows you to deploy ready-to-go instances with minimal startup configuration.

 Create a Custom Template